RoundtableML/ML-Fundamentals-Reading-Lists/README.md

 # ML-Reading-Lists

-Decision Factors:
+## Decision Factors:

-This list includes papers that have significantly shaped the field of ML, especially with the advent of deep learning techniques.
-We fully aware that we might miss a paper or two but in a rapid changing industry we think these papaer will be sufficient to serve as the foundations for each field - youre more than welcome to offer changes - but our goal is to keep each reading list with a Max of 10 papers.
+This list includes papers that have significantly shaped the field of machine learning, particularly with the advent of deep learning techniques.
+We are fully aware that we might miss a paper or two, but in a rapidly changing industry, we believe these papers will be sufficient to serve as foundational works for each field.
+You are more than welcome to suggest changes; however, our goal is to keep each reading list limited to a maximum of 10 papers.

-Just to clarify - this isn't the latest research papers of each papers!
+Just to clarify, this list does not feature the latest research papers for each topic.

 ## Table of Contents